-Don’t let rainy weather get you down!
-There are plenty of fun things to do indoors on a rainy day in Washington DC.
-While there are some obvious choices for fair weather entertainment, keep in mind that some of the most popular tourist attractions are especially crowded on weekends, holidays and concurrent with a major event.
-Following are suggestions to appeal to a wide range of interests.Continue to 2 of 11 below.
+Don’t let rainy weather get you down.
+There are plenty of fun things to do indoors if the weather isn't cooperating during a trip to the nation's capital.
+While there are some obvious choices for fair weather entertainment, keep in mind that some of the most popular tourist attractions are especially crowded on weekends, holidays, and concurrent with a major event.
+Check out these ideas that are sure to appeal to a wide range of interests when you need to have a roof over your head.Continue to 2 of 11 below.

 02 of 11

 The nation’s capital is home to dozens of world-class museums that can easily keep you entertained for hours.
 On a rainy day, your best bet is to visit one of the larger ones so that you can stay dry for longer, but they are likely to attract a larger crowd than some of the lesser-known attractions.
 If you are heading to an IMAX theater, be sure to buy your movie tickets in advance to beat the crowds.
 All these museums will keep you entertained for hours on end and leave you enlightened.Continue to 3 of 11 below.

 The weather may not be ideal for sightseeing when it's raining, but you can stay dry aboard a bus and still take in the city sights on a sightseeing tour.
 Take a guided tour and you will learn about the history of the nation’s capital and get oriented to the city so that you can plan where to spend time on a sunny day.Continue to 4 of 11 below.